FrontEndFoxes/kitchen-sune/src/recipes/roasted-brussels-sprouts.md

 You don’t have to line your baking dish with foil, but it makes clean-up easier.

 These reheat beautifully, so you can make them ahead of time.
 Cook them until they just start to brown, then give them another 10ish minutes in the oven to heat through and brown.
-(That’s what I do for Thanksgiving!)

 ## Author